ArxnA/ArxnA/README.md

 # Hi !

 # 💫 About Me:
-I'm currently studying CSE in shiraz university
+I'm CSE student at shiraz university

 ## 🌐 Socials: